DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-10-18-choose-outcome.md

 ## Further education options

-Further education courses don’t come with QTS.
-We need to add a bit of context to the outcome option here so that providers don’t click ‘PGCE’ or ‘PGDE’ by mistake.
+Further education courses do not come with QTS.
+We need to add a bit of context to the outcome option here so that providers do not click ‘PGCE’ or ‘PGDE’ by mistake.
 In publish courses only we add the further education context to the label and make the lack of QTS explicit.

 *[PGCE]: Postgraduate certificate in education *[PGDE]: Postgraduate diploma in education